ddrppx/uno-py/README.md

 # Uno-py
-Recreating UNO on the CLI with Object Oriented Python (OOP)
+Recreating UNO on the CLI with Object Oriented Python

 # Usage
 <p>Insert your nickname<br/>